 If you pay for dependent day care, estimate the amount you expect to pay over the next year.
 Consider any changes that will occur in dependent day care costs and in the number of eligible dependents you may claim.
 Remember to take into account such predictable events as family vacations, children entering school, etc. Cafeteria Plan Reimbursement Accounts should only be used for expenses that you can accurately predict.
 Ask yourself these questions. . .

-Does anyone in my family wear contacts, glasses, or a hearing aid?
+Does anyone in my family wear contacts or glasses?

 Do my children need orthodontia?
-Does my doctor want me to quit smoking?